frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 This does not require interaction with the environment until the plan is made.
 --

-Before we dive in why study reinforcement learning?
-What are some practical applications of it that are worth viewing.
-Let’s explore some of the most impressive accomplishments in RL before jumping in to specifics.
+Before we dive in why study reinforcement learning.
+I want to explore why you should care.
+Why are these class of algorithms intesting?
+To do this I will take you through some of the most impressive accomplishments in RL.

 ## Examples

 # AlphaGo
-One of the most impressive uses of RL is board games.
+One of the most impressive uses of RL is in beating grand masters at board games.
 For a long time people held the game of Go as the impossible mountain for AI to climb.
 The number of possible states is higher than the number of atoms in the universe.
 However using a combination of deep learning and reinforcement learning techniques